Data-Driven Retrospective Cost Adaptive Control for Flight Control Application: Introduction

 In direct adaptive control, the controller gains are updated in response to the actual dynamics of the controlled system.
 Unlike fixed-gain robust control, which trades off performance with prior modeling uncertainty, direct adaptive control uses partial modeling information for online self-tuning.
 Direct adaptive control is especially of interest for time-varying systems \cite{Dixon2019,LavretskyTVVR}.
 The theory of direct adaptive control has been extensively developed \cite{fidanbook,IoannouSunBook,GangTaobook,Ilchmann:91}, and numerous successful applications to aerospace systems have been reported \cite{hovak,Lavretsky2015JGCD}.
 The research challenge in direct adaptive control is to determine the minimal modeling information needed to facilitate fast, accurate, and reliable control.

-As an extension of direct adaptive control, indirect adaptive control performs online identification to update the required modeling information \cite{IoannouSunBook}.
-Indirect adaptive control is advantageous for applications where the required modeling information is either difficult or impossible to obtain, for example, due to unpredictable changes in the dynamics of the controlled system.
+As an alternative to direct adaptive control, indirect adaptive control performs online identification to update the required modeling information for use by a fixed-gain controller \cite[pp. 397, 467]{IoannouSunBook}, \cite[chapter 7]{GangTaobook} .
+The combination of online identification and fixed-gain control is justified by the certainty equivalence principle \cite[p.
+2738]{Tao2014}.
+Indirect adaptive control is advantageous for applications where the required modeling information is either difficult or impossible to obtain before operation due, for example, to unpredictable changes in the dynamics of the controlled system.
 By further reducing the dependence on prior modeling, indirect adaptive control facilitates control under extremely limited a priori modeling information.
 Indirect adaptive control can thus be viewed as a further step in the evolution of control from strong model dependence to model-free control.

 Model-free control is a longstanding goal in control theory, and the challenges are far from trivial.
-In fact, the interplay between identification and control is a longstanding problem in control theory \cite{ID4control,GeversJoint,HjalmarssonFrom}.
+In particular, data-driven control \cite{Hou2013,Gao2017} seeks to circumvent the need for a model using data.
+Furthermore, the interplay between identification and control is a longstanding problem in control theory \cite{ID4control,GeversJoint,HjalmarssonFrom}.
 This interplay is addressed by dual control, where the objective is to determine probing signals that enhance the speed and accuracy of the concurrent identification \cite{feldbaum1960dual,wittenmark1995adaptive,filatov}.

 The present paper focuses on retrospective cost adaptive control (RCAC), which is a direct adaptive control technique for discrete-time and sampled-data systems \cite{MarioJGCD,JBH_DSB_2012,rahmanCSM2017}.
 The modeling information required by RCAC resides in the target model, which serves as an essential model of the closed-loop transfer function from the virtual external control perturbation to the retrospective performance variable.
 As shown in \cite{rahmanCSM2017}, the essential modeling information for discretized single-input, single-output (SISO) plants includes the sign of the leading numerator coefficient, the relative degree, and all nonminimum-phase (NMP) zeros.
 Numerical examples show that, under sufficiently aggressive tuning, RCAC may cancel unmodeled NMP zeros \cite{whackamole2019}.